BestTimesToVisit.com Logo

 Jeep-Boat-Jeep (Taxi-Boat-Taxi)

-This is a classic and scenic route, especially if coming from La Fortuna.
-It involves a taxi/van to Lake Arenal, a boat across the lake, and another taxi/van up to Monteverde.
-It breaks up the journey and offers beautiful views.
+This is a classic Monteverde experience, especially if coming from La Fortuna.
+It involves a taxi to Lake Arenal, a scenic boat ride across the lake, and another taxi up to Monteverde.
+It breaks up the journey nicely and offers stunning views.

 Cost:$25 - $40 USD per person, one-way

-The most budget-friendly option, but also the slowest and most complex.
-You'll typically take a bus from San José or Puntarenas to Tilarán, and then a local bus from Tilarán to Monteverde.
-This requires multiple transfers and can take most of a day.
+The most budget-friendly option, but also the slowest and least direct.
+You'll likely need to take a bus from San José or Puntarenas to Tilarán, and then a local bus up to Monteverde.
+This is for the truly adventurous and time-rich traveler.

 Rental Car

-Renting a car offers the most flexibility, allowing you to explore Monteverde and surrounding areas at your own pace.
-However, the roads leading to and within Monteverde are notoriously rough and unpaved.
+Renting a car gives you the most freedom to explore Monteverde and surrounding areas at your own pace.
+However, the roads leading to and within Monteverde can be challenging, especially the final ascent.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.